ivanrichmond/hello/client/README.md

 Routing should allow for several things:

-1. Main page.  **DONE: This is handled in <Route />, which is preliminary at this point, but will evolve.**
+1. Main page.  **DONE PRELIMINARY**
 2. User Settings: logged in user can set things like their name.
-Unavailable unless logged in.
+Unavailable unless logged in.  **DONE PRELIMINARY**
 3. Login Page: users login with username and password.
-4. Error Page: display meaningful errors.
+4. Error Page: display meaningful errors.  **DONE PRELIMINARY**
 5. Rerouting of User Settings to Login for non-logged in users.

 ## Technical Debt